-Our system development effort at Virtual Vision operates out of a leased facility in Redmond, Washington.
+We also lease a facility in Redmond, Washington where we operate our system development effort and business development activities.
+The lease for this facility expires in May of 2005.
 The facilities are well suited for designing and building limited volume prototypes and small quantity industrial or government products.
 Cables and electronic interfaces have recently been produced to permit our OEM customers to more rapidly create products and shorten their time-to-market.
 We plan to outsource medium to high volume subsystem production to low cost plastics, lenses, and assembly manufacturers.
-We are currently using outside manufacturers including manufacturers in Asia and other locations, plus we are investigating new outsource opportunities.
+We are currently using domestic and international outside manufacturers and we are investigating new outsource opportunities.

 We believe that manufacturing efficiency is an important factor for success in the consumer markets.
 We believe that high yield and maximum utilization of our equipment set will be key for profitability.
-We believe that all of the main components for manufacturing success are in place, but we will require additional capital to: (i) staff and train employees for round the clock operation, (ii) build suitable inventory of integrated circuits and other raw materials, and (iii) properly maintain and continue to upgrade the equipment set from time to time.
+We believe that all of the main components for manufacturing success are in place, but we will require additional: (i) staff and training of employees for round the clock operation, (ii) inventory of integrated circuits and other raw materials, and (iii) maintenance and upgrades to the equipment set from time to time.
 The equipment required for initial profitable production is in place.
 Some equipment will be added when our production volume increases or as needed.
-We will initially ramp production primarily by adding multi-shift staff and increasing inventory.